VSETH-GECO/radius/README.md

 ## Synopsis

-The RADIUS server is essentially configured to accept any authentication request and send back the `Tunnel-Private-Group-Id := 499` attribute to assign the user's port to VLAN 499 on the user switch.
+The RADIUS server is essentially configured to accept any authentication request (?).
+The user switch is configured that upon a successful authentication response, the user's port on the user switch is assigned to VLAN 499.

-In VLAN 499, the user is presented the network login page provided by login-ng (dedicated app)
+In VLAN 499, the user is presented the network login page provided by `login-ng` (dedicated app)

-After a successful login, login-ng creates a bouncer (dedicated app) job that reassigns the user to the VLAN dedicated to the user switch to which the user is plugged in to.
+After a successful login, `login-ng` creates a `bouncer` (dedicated app) job that reassigns the user to the VLAN dedicated to the user switch to which the user is plugged in to.

 This works because the bounder can access the freeradius database.
 On an authentication request, freeradius looks up the attributes for a specific username in the `radreply` table.
-The bouncer edits this table, if a user should be relocated to a different VLAN and also triggers re-authentication of the client via Change-of-Authorization (CoA).
+The `bouncer` edits this table, if a user should be relocated to a different VLAN and also triggers re-authentication of the client via Change-of-Authorization (CoA).

-Moreover, the bouncer sets the `Cleartext-Password` for a user (identified by its MAC) to its MAC (username == password) via the `radcheck` table (not sure how this is used though).
+Moreover, the `bouncer` sets the `Cleartext-Password` for a user (identified by its MAC) to its MAC (username == password) via the `radcheck` table (not sure how this is used though).

-Presumably, the user switch uses PAP to authenticate with freeradius, as there is nothing explicitly configured in the user switch.
+Presumably, the client uses PAP to authenticate with freeradius, or alternatively EAP-TTLS with MSCHAPv2.

-Honestly, I think most of the custom configured described in the next section can be trashed.

 ## What is configured?

 In general, the configuration files are a modified version of the [default configuration files](https://github.com/FreeRADIUS/freeradius-server/tree/release_3_2_0/raddb).

+Overview:

+* PAP is enabled
+* EAP support is enabled
+* By default, EAP-TTLS is used with MSCHAPv2

+Detailed:

 * `radiusd.conf`
   * log to `stdout`
   * log all (accept and reject) auth results
 * `default`
   * disable IPv6 listeners
-  * disable various username validators in `authorize` (`filter_username`, `chap`, `mschap`, `digest`, `-ldap`)
+  * disable various modules in `authorize` (`filter_username`, `chap`, `mschap`, `digest`, `-ldap`)
-  * but we also add a validator, that accepts any authentication request (probably because of our setup with login-ng and bouncer):
+  * a validator is added for [backwards-compatibility](https://networkradius.com/doc/current/upgrading/other.html).
+Not sure whats going on with `Tunnel-Private-Group-ID := "499"`, though:

     ```text
         if (!control:Cleartext-Password && User-Password) {